MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-plan-prepare-sl.md

       - Records in transaction tables

   - The **Repair Tool** connects to a Microsoft Dynamics SL database.
-    - The Repair tool is used to validate Microsoft Dynamics SL data to identify any issues that require repair before using the online D365 BC tool to migrate Microsoft Dynamics SL data to Microsoft Dynamics Business Central.
+    - The Repair tool is used to validate Microsoft Dynamics SL data to identify any issues that require repair before using the online Business Central tool to migrate Microsoft Dynamics SL data to Microsoft Dynamics Business Central.
     - Repair Tool:
       - Includes automated fixes to the Microsoft Dynamics SL data.
       - Includes repair items that need to be addressed.